 Owning a dog can bring lots of enjoyment and happiness but it is also a lifelong responsibility.
-A dog needs to be cared for properly and responsibly and there are a number of legal responsibilities that you must follow which are summarised below:
+A dog needs to be cared for properly and responsibly and there are a number of legal responsibilities that you must follow.

 Ensuring your dog wears a collar tag when out in a public place

-Your dog must wear a collar and tag by law when out in a public place, which includes contact details of the owner.
+When out in a public place your dog must wear a collar and tag by law which includes contact details of the owner.
 This information will assist in the dog being re-united with its owner.
 More information is available at http://www.legislation.gov.uk/uksi/1992/901/made.

 Dog Control Orders

-Following a public consultation, East Staffordshire Borough Council has implemented new Dog Control Orders, which came into effect on 1st April 2010 and will affect dog owners within the borough.
+East Staffordshire Borough Council implemented Dog Control Orders, which affect dog owners within the borough.

 The Dog Control Orders require dog owners to: